The CIS Board of Trustees

-Every 3-4 years the Board drives the creation of a strategic framework, in collaboration with contributions from the CIS community.
+The Board drives the creation of a strategic framework, in collaboration with contributions from the CIS community.
 The most recent strategic framework was presented in 2013 and its implementation is ongoing.

 As with any Board, by our very definition we delegate the day-to-day administration and operational decisions to the Director.

 The Board Chair acts as a sounding board in weekly meetings with the Director, and oversees the composition and functioning of the subcommittees, of which she/he is an ex officio member.
 In addition, the Chair leads the annual Board induction, presides over Board meetings and presents the annual report at the Annual General Meeting.
 The Board Chair liaises with and delegates authority to the Vice Chair as and when needed.

 Lars is Danish and married to Noreen who is from NYC.
 Their three daughters all attend CIS enrolled in our Primary, Middle and Senior School..Lars holds an MBA in Finance and International Business from the Stern School of Business at New York University and a BSc in Economics from Copenhagen Business School.
 He has worked with private equity investments for 20 years and has been an active investor in more than twenty-five companies and, inter alia, served on the board of these companies.
 Lars welcomes the opportunity to contribute to the continuous development of the school.
 Lars will be chairing the Financial Committee.